ImReaper10/osiris-core/client-sdk/SDK Setup.md

 print(result)
 ```

 This would output the results from both functions being called in parallel.
+Read through the `Advanced Features Help.md` to learn how to use some of the advanced functionality of the SDK.

 Happy coding!